Doubly Reflected BSDEs in the predictable setting

 \begin{remark} Note that a process $(Y,Z,M,A,B,A',B') \in \mathbf{S}^{2,p} \times \mathbf{H}^2 \times \mathbf{M}^{2,\perp} \times (\mathbf{S}^{2,p})^2 \times (\mathbf{S}^{2,p})^2 $ satisfies equation (\ref{eq*}) in the above definition if and only if, almost surely, for all $t$ in $[0,T]$,

 \end{remark}

-\begin{remark} Note that, if we abandon the mutually singularity constraint (\ref{mutualy singular}), the processes $A$ and $A'$ (resp. $B$ and $B'$) can increase at the same time on $\lbrace \xi_{t^-}=\zeta_{t^-} \rbrace$ (resp. on $\lbrace \xi_t=\zeta_t \rbrace$).
-This constraint permits us to obtain the uniqueness of the nondecreasing processes $A, A', B$ and $B'$ without the usual strict separability condition $\xi <\zeta$ (see, e.g., \cite{El Asri and al.}). \end{remark}
+\begin{remark} Note that, if we abandon the mutually singularity constraint (iv), the processes $A$ and $A'$ (resp. $B$ and $B'$) can increase at the same time on $\lbrace \xi_{t^-}=\zeta_{t^-} \rbrace$ (resp. on $\lbrace \xi_t=\zeta_t \rbrace$).
+This constraint permits us to obtain the uniqueness of the nondecreasing processes $A, A', B$ and $B'$ without the usual strict separability condition $\xi <\zeta$ (cf. e.g., \cite{El Asri and al.}). \end{remark}